ndrewtl/airspace-jekyll/_posts/2018-12-10-topic-modelling-python.md

 Whilst you are here, you should also print `tf_feature_names` to see what tokens made it through filtering.

+Note that the `tf` matrix is exactly like the `hashtag_vector_df` dataframe.
+Each row is a tweet and each column is a word.
+The numbers in each position tell us how mnay time this word appears in this tweet.

 Next we actually create the model object.
 Lets start by arbitrarily choosing 10 topics.
 We also define the random state so that this model is reproducable.

 ```Python